Pineapple Salsa is the most delicious juicy topping for tacos or the perfect tortilla chip dip… and it’s so good you’ll want to eat it with a spoon.

 - salt to taste

-- Combine all ingredients and let stand at room temperature for 30 minutes.
+- Let stand at room temperature for 30 minutes before serving.

 - For a crisp salsa, use fresh veggies!